What Are the Costs Associated with Reverse Mortgages?

 Other costs and fees that reverse mortgage borrowers typically incur

-Among those costs are those associated with reverse mortgage counseling, mortgage insurance premiums, and the loan origination.
+Among those costs are those associated with reverse mortgage counseling, mortgage insurance premiums, and loan origination.
 Typically, the borrower can utilize loan proceeds to pay for these costs.

 Insurance premiums ?
-Borrowers taking HECM reverse mortgages through the Federal Housing Administration-insured program will face two types of insurance premiums: upfront, and ongoing.
-The upfront mortgage insurance premium, or ?MIP,? is a one-time expense, while the ongoing insurance premium typically is paid annually.
-This insurance guarantees that the loan proceeds will be received on schedule as agreed upon at the time of closing.
+Borrowers taking HECM reverse mortgages through the Federal Housing Administration-insured program will face two types of insurance premiums: upfront and ongoing.
+The upfront mortgage insurance premium, or “MIP,” is a one-time expense, while the ongoing insurance premium typically is paid annually.
+This insurance guarantees that the loan proceeds will be received on schedule as agreed upon at closing.

 Origination fees ?
 The lender typically charges an origination fee for its role in originating and processing the reverse mortgage loan.
 Under the HUD program, lenders may not charge more than $6,000 for the origination fee.